interactivereport/Quickomics/README.md

 3. Comparison Data File.
 Comparison data should have five columns, UniqueID, test, Adj.P.Value, P.Value and logFC.
 These are typically computed using R packages like limma, edgeR or DESeq2.
 Make sure to rename the column headers to Adj.P.Value, P.Value and logFC.
 The comparison names are listed in test column.
 4. An optional Gene/Protein Name File.
 Note the system will create gene/protein annotation based on the unique IDs from data files, so most users don't need to prepare the Gene/Protein Name File.
 Or user could prepare it with four required columns: id (sequential numbers), UniqueID (match with the IDs in the expression and comparison data file), Gene.Name (official gene symbols), Protein.ID (UniProt protein IDs, or enter empty values for RNA-Seq data).
 Additional columns (e.g. gene biotype) are optional.

-After the data files are uploaded, the system will give the user an unlisted URL, which the user can use to access the dataset directly in the future.
+After the data files are uploaded, the system will provide the user a link to explore the result in Quickomics.

-# Prepare your own R data files
+# Prepare R data files by computational biologist
 We recommend uploading csv files, which is easier for most users.
-Nevertheless, Experienced R users can create their own R data files.
+Nevertheless, Experienced R programmer can create R data files to be uploaded.
 Two files are needed for each data set, one contains the main data, the other contains network information.
 For the pre-loaded datasets, the main data files are located in the Quickomics/data/ folder, while the network files are located at Quickomics/networkdata/ folder.
 One can check the Rdata files (e.g. Mouse_microglia_RNA-Seq.RData) in the data folder to see some examples.
 To prepare the main data files, you need to get the following R data frame objects.
 1. MetaData.
 Must have sampleid, group, Order, ComparePaires columns.
 Additional metadata columns about the samples can be added. sampleid values should match with expression data.
 The group is how you divide samples into biological meaning groups.
 Order is how you order the group.
 ComparePairs are the comparisons performed.